topquark22/Plexorino/README.md

 ## Pull-up inputs

 According to the [datasheet](doc/74LS151.pdf), the mux inputs do not have pull-up resistors.
 So if you intend to use them as equivalent to Arduino INPUT_PULLUP pins, put a 10K resistor between the mux input and +5V.

-# Sponsorship

-If you find this useful, please consider sponsoring my Patreon by hitting the Sponsorship button.
-Thank you!